hkiyomaru/diversity-aware-event-prediction/README.md

 ### Training

-The configuration used in the experiments are in `./config`.
+The configuration files used in the experiments are in `./config`.
-To start training, run `./src/train.py` with a configuration.
+To start training, run `./src/train.py` with a configuration file.
 The results will be written into `./result`

 ```